New website marks turning point

 The work goes on

 Our new site is designed to let our users show us how we can improve the digital experience.
 Our new analysis tools can help us identify any improvements and test new approaches.
-“It’s a living, breathing thing that quickly shows us how to tweak the site or make more fundamental changes to our online services,” says Paul Cottam, our digital consultant.
+“It’s a living, breathing thing that quickly shows us how to tweak the site or make more fundamental changes to our online services,” says Paul Cottam, our digital communications expert.
 He adds: